THEME JOKE : FOR FIELD SUPPORT

 cattle was probably wild oxen, which were caught and kept in a

-close.
-The Vikings kept cows, and medieval frescos show women
+close (shed).
+The Vikings (old residents) kept cows, and medieval frescos

 churning butter.
 From early on, dairy products formed part of the

 farmer’s tithes (tax) to his king, church and lord of the manor